Vovchansk

-Vovchansk (Вовчанськ, /uk/; Волчанск) is a city in Chuhuiv Raion, Kharkiv Oblast, northeastern Ukraine.
+Vovchansk (Вовчанськ, /uk/; Волчанск) is a depopulated and destroyed city in Chuhuiv Raion, Kharkiv Oblast, northeastern Ukraine.
 It hosts the administration of Vovchansk urban hromada.
 The Vovcha river, a tributary of the Donets river, runs through the city.
+It is located in the historic region of Sloboda Ukraine.

 Vovchansk had a population of However, that dropped to about 300 by May 2024, as the city was largely destroyed during the Russo-Ukrainian War's 2024 Kharkiv offensive.
-By January 2025, Vovchansk was reported to be completely destroyed with zero permanent inhabitants.
+As of 2025, there are no inhabitants in the city.

 History

 Vovchansk was first settled in 1674 under the Tsardom of Russia, when a territory of Belgorod Monastery was provided to Ukrainian migrants from Dnieper Ukraine led by Martyn Starochudny.
 The settlement was named as Vovche and designated as a guarding settlement.